Instagram lets you post up to 10 photos or videos as 1 swipeable carousel

 Instagram suggests that you could use the new feature to “Share your favorite moments of your best friend’s surprise birthday party, from setting up to when they walk through the door.
 Or create a step-by-step cake recipe that people can always find on your profile.”

 Instagram first launched photo ad carousel posts back in 2015 and expanded those to include video last year.
+Now they can share up to 10 images, not just 5.

 By bringing this ability to users, Instagram might be able to normalize the practice of swiping on posts, which could get more users exploring the rest of these carousel ads.
 And if it makes people feel like they can tell a story without Stories, it’s one more reason not to use Snapchat.

 0